-The report helps to meet the corporate priorities for a prosperous and vibrant city, a safe, clean and low carbon city and a healthy city with good housing.
+The report helps to meet the corporate priorities A prosperous and vibrant city, A safe, clean and low carbon city and A healthy city with good housing.
 Although no longer specifically identified as a planning service priority, the preparation and regular review of the Local Development Scheme is a statutory requirement.